Salt Lake City’s Rainbow Colors Fly Year Round

 If you're interested in eating at and supporting LGBTQ+ owned restaurants, browse this list.

 Where to Stay

 Salt Lake City is filled with both national chains, boutique hotels and charming B&Bs where you can rest for the night.
-Some of the top options for LGBTQ+ travelers:
+If you're visiting during the Pride Festival, the Hyatt Regency and Le Meridian both offer special partner rates.
+Some other top options for LGBTQ+ travelers inclu:

 For more LGBTQIA+ things to do in Utah, browse this resource.